LimePoint/opschain/docs/getting_started/README.md

 opschain change show-logs --change-id $test_change_id
 ```

-The beginning of the log shows the output from Docker as it builds the OpsChain runner image for the `deploy_war` action.
+The beginning of the log shows the output from the image builder as it builds the OpsChain runner image for the `deploy_war` action.
 After the build output you will see the action output.
 Note the output includes:

 - contextual references to the project (`Website`) and environment name (`Test`) the change is running in
 - a war file to deploy (more on this later)